An Overview of China’s Financial Engine – HSI

 Index Composition of HSI

 The factors influencing overall index price of the HSI

 With the CNY/USD peg being removed as well as the Yuan devaluation (as explained above) experts are confident these changes did add value to the country as well as a boost in support of a better economy.
 These changes did have a direct effect and impact on the Hang Seng Index.
-Political events have an equal role to play, with changes to the index having a direct effect on the political relationship between China and Australia.
-Even when global events are not in direct correlation to the HSI, they do influence index price dynamics.
-The best example is the announcement of Brexit that led to a1000 points drop in the Index.
+Political events have an equal role to play.
+Even when they are not in direct correlation to the HSI, they do influence index price dynamics.
+The best example is the announcement of Brexit which led to a 1000 points drop in the Index.

 Start trading with AvaTrade, your trusted Forex & CFDs broker, and benefit from: